 First developed in 2003, and refined over the last several years, Twistbox has developed a proprietary content standards matrix widely known as the "WAAT Media Wireless Content Standards Ratings Matrix©" (the "Ratings Matrix").
 The Ratings Matrix has been filed with the Library of Congress's Copyright Office.
-It is the globally-accepted content ratings system for age-verified mobile programming that encompasses language, violence and explicitness.
-The system is licensed on a royalty-free basis by the world's leading mobile carriers and leading content providers and is the basis for the United Kingdom's Code of Practice.
+It is the globally-accepted content ratings standard for age-verified mobile programming that encompasses language, and content explicitness.
+The system is licensed on a royalty-free basis by the world's leading mobile carriers and leading content providers.
 The Ratings Matrix currently supports 33 ratings levels and incorporates a suite of content validation tools and industry best practices that takes into account country-by-country carrier programming requirements and local broadcast standards.